exavolt/exavolt.github.io/content/posts/flutter-how-to-use-futurebuilder-properly/index.md

 draft = false
 +++

-When developing a Flutter app, there might be a need to display data that are not instantly available.
+When developing a Flutter app, there might be a need to display data that is not instantly available.
 This data needs to be prepared asynchronously to prevent freezing of the app.
 And while the data is being prepared, we want to display an indicator so the user knows that their data is being loaded.

 ![image](images/loading-future.png#center)

 Fortunately, the Flutter framework has `FutureBuilder` widget that fits well for this use case.

-The [official documentation](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html) does provide explanations on how to use the `FutureBuilder`, but I find that turning it into a set of practical rules makes it easier to follow.
+The [official documentation](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html) does provide explanations on how to use the `FutureBuilder`, but I find that turning it into a set of practical rules makes it easier to follow especially to avoid the misusages.

 ## The problematic usage

-The `FutureBuilder` has some requirements which if not satisfied it won't work correctly.
+The `FutureBuilder` has some requirements that if not satisfied it won't work correctly.
 The following is an example widget that utilizes a `FutureBuilder` the wrong way.
 While it might work in some cases, it might cause issues in other cases.
-Can you spot the where the part that might cause problems?
+Can you spot where the part that might cause problems?

 ```dart
 class ShowcaseView extends StatelessWidget {